hakanrw/dost/README.md

 # Dost
-Social platforming project written with C++
+Social platforming project written with C++ and GTK4.

 ## Author